senthu1capgemini/Azure-RAG-Lang-Graph-Agent/README.md

 Additional Guardrails -> Can be implemented via Azure Foundry on model deployment

 # Langchain Agent - Langgraph Workflow
+This is a cyclical loop where the agent decides if/which tool should be used based on the query.
+It falls back to the agent if further steps are needed.
-- Start at "agent" → model makes a decision.
+- Start at "agent" and model makes a decision.
-- If tools are needed → go to "tools".
+- If tools are needed, go to "tools".
-- After tool use → return to "agent" for further reasoning.
+- After tool use, return to "agent" for further reasoning.
-- If no further action is needed → end the workflow
+- If no further action is needed, end the workflow

 # Python Files
 There are four files used here.